 ProVen Growth & Income

 Beringea LLP has managed ProVen Growth & Income since inception.
 In our view it can be categorised as a media and digital specialist with expertise in other areas too.
-Recent successes include the partial sale of fashion jeweller Monica Vinader (2016) for 5.2 x cost, and the sale of the whole holding in digital media agency Steak Media for 5.6 x cost earlier on in 2011.
+Recent successes include the partial sale of fashion jeweller Monica Vinader (2016) for 5.2x cost, and the sale of the whole holding in digital media agency Steak Media for 5.6x cost in 2011.

-Currently it manages £160 million across three VCTs.
-The investment team is led by CIO Karen McCormick and MD Stuart Veale.
-In total there are 12 professionals in the team.
+It manages £220 million across its two current VCTs.
+The investment team is led by CIO Karen McCormick and managing partner Stuart Veale.
+In total there are 12 investment professionals in the team.

 This VCT looks to pay an annual dividend of 5% (variable and not guaranteed) of net asset value and over the past three years has averaged 6.6%.
 Please remember past performance is not a guide to the future.
 Despite the consistency in the dividend this VCT invests unashamedly in high-growth opportunities.
 Beringea looks for companies with rapid growth potential that can be exploited.